G-companions on algebraic stacks and applications to canonical $\ell$-adic local systems on Shimura stacks: Main theorem for semisimple

-Then we will produce a cover and a relation algebraic space whose quotient will be our desire descent for $\mathcal{X}_{2,k^s}$.
+Then we will produce a cover and a relation algebraic space whose quotient will be our desired descent for $\mathcal{X}_{2,k^s}$.
 Form the fiber product

-Because $f$ is representable and finite \'etale, the map $V\to U_{k^s}$ is a finite \'etale morphism of algebraic spaces (in particular, locally a finite \'etale morphism of schemes).
-By the previous lemma \ref{lemma 1.11}, we can choose a finite extension $L/k$ so that $V$ is obtained by base change from a finite \'etale $U_L$-algebraic space $V_L \to U_L$, where $U_L := U\otimes_k L$.
+Because $f$ is representable and finite \'etale, the map $V\to U_{k^s}$ is a finite \'etale morphism of algebraic spaces.
+By the previous Lemma \ref{lemma 4.13}, we can choose a finite extension $L/k$ so that $V$ is obtained by base change from a finite \'etale $U_L$-algebraic space $V_L \to U_L$, where $U_L := U\otimes_k L$.

 For the relation algebraic space, let $R_L := R\otimes_k L = U_L\times_{\mathcal{X}_{1,L}}U_L \rightrightarrows U_L$ with projections $\mathrm{pr}_1,\mathrm{pr}_2:R_L\to U_L$.
 Pull back \(V_L\to U_L\) along these projections to obtain two $R_L$-spaces